WonderSTK/vigilant-fishstick/README.md

 - **User Statistics**: Provides a visual breakdown of registered users, distinguishing between premium and basic subscribers.
 - **Integration Tracking**: Displays a list of integrated applications along with their performance metrics and generated profits.
 - **Skeletons and Shimmer UI**: Implements loading placeholders with a shimmer effect for an improved user experience during data fetching.
+- **Redux Store Persistence**: Save the selected country in redux store to retain selection on page reload.

 ## Technology Stack